| Login

 Note for in-person learning: We no longer require masks in our learning centers.
 Anyone at high risk or wishing to continue wearing a mask for other reasons is welcome to do so.
 We will continue to have masks available in our centers for those who need them.

 Those who choose to wear a mask do so because it is a decision they have made for their health and safety.
 Vermont Adult Learning expects that decision to be respected.
+If you have concerns about your safety, please let us know so we can discuss options to address them.

 Learning Matters Blog and VAL Updates